 Verse 8: “He will also strengthen you”: In 10:13 Paul writes: “God is faithful, and he will not let you be tested beyond your strength ...”.

 Verse 10: V. 11 naturally flows from v.
-9, so NJBC’s observation that the vocabulary is typically Marcan suggests that this verse is an insertion by the author.
+9, so NJBC’s observation that the vocabulary is typically Marcan suggests that this verse is an insertion by the author, and not said by Jesus.
 Further, if Jesus was so explicit about the mission to Gentiles, why was there a debate in the early Church over this mission?
 See Galatians 2 and Acts 15 (the Council of Jerusalem).

 When this happens, the faithful must flee to the countryside immediately.